ASF serves as a cultural hub for community interaction and provides unique avenues for personal and collective discovery.

-This lecture series provides a thought-provoking look to the work on the stage and the art of theatre.
+This series provides a thought-provoking and behind-the-scenes look at the work on the stage and the art of theatre.
+Held on select Saturdays:

 December 15: Bringing The Gospel of Luke to Life